nunival/422---Practical-ML/README.md

 # 422---Practical-ML
-MSDS 422 - Practical Machine Learning
+## MSDS 422 - Practical Machine Learning

-/nProjects and course work for this class
+Projects and course work for this class